mjanakiram321/mjanakiram321/README.md

 ## Hi there, I am Ram in short !
 👋 My name is Janakiram Musunuri, and am currently based out of Singapore.
    I'm a passionate 🥇, creative 🎨, and with a hands-on approach to problem-solving and an unending thirst for knowledge 📚.
 Anything and everything that can be classified as technology 💻 fascinates me.
-   Personally I am passionate for girl education in India and have so far sponsored ~100+ girls for their primary and higher education.
+   Personally I am passionate for girl education in India and have so far sponsored ~50+ girls for their higher education and 50 more to go in future.
    Vivid reader, Python trainer & takes responsibility towards society.
 Led several projects in conservation, education & CSR by working with WWF, World Bank and other organisations.

    Have 18+ years experience in Finance, Transformation, Data Management & Strategy, Data Governance, Data Quality, Machine Learning & Data Visualisation.